sandialabs/wiretap/README.md

 Now all existing Wiretap Servers will bind listeners on port 8080/tcp and proxy connections from that port to your local Client machine on port 80/tcp.
 By default this uses IPv6, so make sure any exposed services listening on the Client support IPv6 as well.
 To configure Wiretap to only use IPv4, use the `configure` command's `--disable-ipv6` option.

 > [!WARNING]
-> If a Wiretap server process exits or dies for any reason it will not remember ports it was previously exposing.
+> If a Wiretap Server process exits or dies for any reason it will not remember ports it was previously exposing.
 You will need to re-expose any ports you configured with this command.

 To dynamically expose all ports on the Client using SOCKS5: